parin-2002/stock-dashboard/README.md

 ## Installation
 To install the required modules, follow these steps:

-1. Download the zip file from the Part-2 folder which contains the `requirements.txt` file.
+1. Download the zip file.
 2. Extract the contents of the zip file.

 ## Setup and Execution